gitkraken/gitkraken-client-docs/gitkraken-client/workspaces.md

 The following multi-repository actions can be performed:
 - Clone: clone all selected repositories.
 HTTPS will be used by default unless you have SSH configured in your [Integration settings](https://help.gitkraken.com/gitkraken-client/integrations/).
 - Fetch: fetch all selected repositories.
+- Pull: pull all selected repositories.
 - Open in GitKraken Client or an external editor: open all selected repositories in GitKraken or in your [default editor](/start-here/preferences/#external-editor).
 - Locate in filesystem: point to all selected repositories locally or update the local location of the repositories if they have changed.
 - Remove: remove all selected repositories from the Workspace.

 ### Pull requests

 The Pull Request section will show all open pull requests for all repositories within the selected Workspace.
-Information shown here includes the pull request title, pull request number, CI status, the name of the branch being merged, and number of comments.
+Information shown here includes the pull request title, pull request number, CI status, complexity, the name of the branch being merged, and number of comments.

+Complexity is a scale of 1 to 4 that scores a pull request’s complexity based on:
+  - Number of lines changed
+  - Number of files change
+  - Number of commits made

 To view a Workspaces pull requests, select a Workspace and then select `Pull Requests`.